memristor/mep3/docker/README.md

     docker exec -it mep3-devel bash
     ```
     Graphical applications started inside this terminal will use your existing Xorg session to display.

-> Make sure to rebuild the container if the Dockerfile is changed after pull (`make destroy build run`).

 ## Remote development environment (VNC)